davejbarnes/random/README.md

 I use it in my project 'pyngctl' (which is also why I started writing it) which is a command line tool for interacting with Nagios and CheckMK. **Note** I know there's a standard module for Python for *arg*ument *pars*ing ;).
 There's a **readme.md** in that repo, but if you're familiar with Python it hopefully makes sense when you read the code.

 #### djtable
 I wrote this because I wanted an easy way to display CSV data in a terminal as a table.
 It takes input from STDIN and tries to display the data as a table.
 Arguments allow you to specify the delimiter, whether to make the first row a header, the last row a footer and also the style.

-A minimum and maximum number of rows needed to determine the maximum column widths have defaults but can also be specified
+**Note** This script reads the entire input into memory - it will ~~probably~~ cause 'issues' if you feed it too much; it's intended to display a 'sensible' amount of data, not an entire 2GB log file.
 ```-d=<delim>, d=<delim>   delimter to use for columns in each line; default is ;

 -h, h                   first data line contains column header names, use default round style